 There is a Significant Difference

-Dean Barber: Okay.
-So there’s a big difference there.
-And a lot of people get shortsighted on that, and they say, “Well, gosh, I’d rather have the tax savings today.”
+Dean Barber: There’s a big difference there.
+A lot of people get shortsighted on that and say they would rather have the tax savings today.

-So when you pull that money out in retirement, you pay zero tax on it.
-And there are some other ancillary benefits because the way you take money out of your IRAs during retirement can affect all kinds of other taxes.
+When you pull that money out in retirement, you pay zero tax on it.
+There are also some other ancillary benefits because the way you take money out of your IRAs during retirement can affect all kinds of other taxes.
 It can affect your Social Security, and how much of that is going to be taxed?

 Bud Kasper: Medicare.

 Dean Barber: Medicare premiums.
 It’ll affect your qualified dividends and capital gains.
 And, of course, that’s under today’s tax law.
-And if there’s one thing we know for sure, tax codes are always changing, and they’ve changed a lot here over the last couple of years.
+If there’s one thing we know for sure, tax codes are always changing.
+They’ve changed a lot here over the last couple of years.

 Bud Kasper: Yeah.
-And so I think you gave that young man great advice.
+I think you gave that young man great advice.

 Many Miss the Opportunity

-Now for the number of people we have the opportunity to meet with and talk about their situation, it’s sometimes game over.
+For the number of people we meet with and talk to about their situation, it’s sometimes game over.
 They’ve already contributed all this money, and they’ll come in and say, “Well, Bud, I’ve saved hard.
-And I’ve got a million dollars in my 401(k),” and my response is, “You want to bet?”
+I’ve got a million dollars in my 401(k).”
+My response is, “You want to bet?”

-Bud Kasper: Because when you start taking out, you’re going to find out, you got a partner in that account with you, and it’s Uncle Sam, and he’s taking part of your income that you could have avoided if you had chosen the Roth.
+When you start taking out, you’re going to find out that you have a partner in that account with you.
+It’s Uncle Sam, and he’s taking part of your income that you could have avoided if you had chosen the Roth.